vllm-project/vllm/docs/source/getting_started/amd-installation.rst

 2. Optionally, if you choose to use CK flash attention, you can install `flash attention for ROCm <https://github.com/ROCm/flash-attention/tree/ck_tile>`_

 Install ROCm's flash attention (v2.5.9.post1) following the instructions from `ROCm/flash-attention <https://github.com/ROCm/flash-attention/tree/ck_tile#amd-gpurocm-support>`_
+Alternatively, wheels intended for vLLM use can be accessed under the releases.

 .. note::
     - You might need to downgrade the "ninja" version to 1.10 it is not used when compiling flash-attention-2 (e.g. `pip install ninja==1.10.2.4`)